|

 novelty since nobody felt pain or discomfort.
 But when the

-fading started to last longer, shellans came back disoriented because
+fading started to last longer, shellans experienced disorientation

 they didin't know where they they had been.
 They reported an